 Shortleaf pine is an important lumber species in Georgia.
-Shortleaf pine is most productive and common in the Piedmont region of the state and mountains, but is currently found within every county and ecoregion of the state (Georgia Forestry Commission Species Descriptions 2019).
+Shortleaf pine is most productive and common in the Piedmont region of the state and mountains, but is currently found within every county and ecoregion of the state (Georgia Forestry Commission Native Trees of Georgia).
 It is offsite on deep, excessively drained sandy soils, or poorly drained clay soils resulting from erosion.
 Refer to Table 4 for a listing of the common species comprising the shortleaf pine/hardwood mixed forest type.